San Juan County COVID-19 vaccine tracker: 50% of people fully vaccinated

 The Centers for Disease Control and Prevention considers someone fully vaccinated two weeks after they've been given a single-dose shot (Johnson & Johnson) or a second shot (either Pfizer or Moderna).

-The five counties with the highest percentage of their population fully vaccinated in New Mexico as of Aug.
-30 are Los Alamos County (70%), Taos County (66%), Santa Fe County (65%), Rio Arriba County (60%) and Harding County (59%).
+The five counties with the highest percentage of their population fully vaccinated in New Mexico as of Sept.
+7 are Los Alamos County (70%), Taos County (67%), Santa Fe County (66%), Harding County (60%) and Rio Arriba County (60%).

 How many people in San Juan County have received a COVID-19 vaccine?